 For other recommendations, contact your device carrier or Apple Support instead.

-I hope that this how-to post has helped you one way or another.
+I hope that this how-to post has helped you fix the iPhone speaker not working problem.
 Please help us spread the word by sharing this post to your friends or people who may also have similar problems.
-Thanks for reading!